 - Once boiling, add the noodles and cook according to the package instructions.

-- While the noodles are boiling mix together the soy, brown sugar, and hot sauce to make the sauce.
+- While the noodles are boiling mix together the simple sauce ingredients in a medium bowl, which includes the soy sauce, brown sugar, and hot sauce.

 - In a large skillet melt the butter and add red pepper flakes.